Coaches & Mentors

 Kirsten Jahn Richardson, Head Coach

 Kirsten Jahn Richardson is Daisy’s official paparazzi, biographer, videographer, photographer, webmaster, visual designer, and mass organizer.
-She’s come a long way since joining the team as a student in 2001: Kir has earned her B.S. in Digital Media Arts from Canisius College, gotten married, and found a daytime job as an UX/UI Design Director for DiD.
+She’s come a long way since joining the team as a student in 2001: Kir has earned her B.S. in Digital Media Arts from Canisius University, gotten married, and found a day job as a Senior Director of UX/UI Design.
 Other than that, though, not much has changed.
-Kir still spends her nights slaving for the Daisy, only now in a more managerial role.
-She has brought her professional skills, personal obsessions with organization and efficiency, and vast (too vast??) knowledge of Apple computers to the students.
+Kir still spends long nights with Miss Daisy, only now in a more managerial role.
+She has brought her professional skills, personal obsessions with organization and efficiency, and vast photo, media, and video knowledge to the students.

 Favorite Color: Purple